SeldonIO/seldon-core/docs-gb/performance-tuning/pipelines/core-2-configuration.md

+---
+description: Reducing Data Processing Overheads when using Seldon Core 2.
+---

 ## Reducing Data Processing Overheads

 When tuning performance for pipelines, reducing the overhead of Core 2 components responsible for data-processing within a pipeline is another aspect to consider.
 In Core 2, four components influence this overhead: